Oracle Tutorial

 First, launch SQL*Plus and log in to the Oracle database using the user john.
 Note that we assigned the user john the CREATE SESSION system privilege, so it should be able to log in.

-In case you’re not following the CREATE USER tutorial, you can create the user john and grant the CREATE SESSION system privilege by using the following statements:
+In case you’re not following the CREATE USER tutorial, you can create a user john and grant the CREATE SESSION system privilege by using the following statements:

 Second, use the user john to log in to the Oracle Database and create a new table: